Welcome, Guest. Please login or register.

 Will I ever see AMP v4.0?

-© The AMP FAQ has been hand edited by Crown of Cryptoburners^AMP & Asle on june 17th 2006 ©
+© The AMP FAQ has been first written by Crown of Cryptoburners^AMP & Asle on June 17th 2006 ©

 © Its entire content is copyrighted and shall not be used or modified by a third party ©